 - Previous attempts at recovery

-However, the normal length of treatment is in the span of 14 to 28 days in a rehab clinic.
+- However, the typical length of treatment is in the span of 14 to 28 days in a rehab clinic.

-- Cognitive behavioural therapy (CBT), either in individual or group basis
+- Cognitive-behavioral therapy (CBT), either as individual or group basis

 - Psychodynamic psychotherapy